Quanrong: History

 According to the Book of the Later Han:

 The Discourses of Zhou in the Guoyu records that at the time of King Mu of Zhou the power of the Quanrong gradually increased.
 Conflicts during the king's reign made him consider a punitive expedition to the west against them.
 Duke of Zhai was against his father's plan: "this is not advisable.
 The illustrious former Emperors did not advocate the use of force."
 King Mu did not listen but won an unexpected victory in the subsequent clash, capturing the five kings of the Quanrong along with five white wolves and five white deer.

 In 771 BCE, the Marquess of Shen invited the Quanrong to join him in an attack on King You of Zhou.
 The joint force subsequently occupied the Zhōu capital Haojing, killing King You and capturing his concubine Bao Si.
 In the end, the invaders left after taking a tribute from the Zhou and stealing the Nine Tripod Cauldrons.
-Duke Xiang of Qin sent an army to assist the Zhou as well as troops to escort King You's son King Ping of Zhou to the eastern capital of Chengzhou, effectively ending the Western Zhou and ushering in the beginning of the Eastern Zhou dynasty and the Spring and Autumn period.
+Duke Xiang of Qin sent an army to assist the Zhou as well as troops to escort King You's son and heir King Ping of Zhou to the eastern capital of Chengzhou, effectively ending the Western Zhou and ushering in the beginning of the Eastern Zhou dynasty and the tumultuous Spring and Autumn period.

 At the time of Emperor Ming of Han (reigned 58–75 CE) it was said:

 During the reign of Emperor Taizong of Tang (reigned 626–649 CE), Court Academician Liǔ Kàng petitioned:

 The traditional base of the Quanrong is modern Wēiróng Town in Jingning County, Gansu.